Chesapeake Wine Trail

-From the mountains in the west, to the Atlantic in the east, Maryland is blessed with a little bit of everything, but the one thing that we’ve got you can’t find anywhere else is the heart of the Chesapeake Bay.
-A world treasure known for its panoramic vistas, startling varieties of wildlife, incredibly lush farmlands, and the world’s greatest seafood, it’s also home to more than a dozen fantastic wineries of the Chesapeake Wine Trail.
+From the mountains in the west, to the Atlantic in the east, Maryland is blessed with a little bit of everything, but the one thing that we’ve got that you can’t find anywhere else is the heart of the Chesapeake Bay.
+A world treasure known for its panoramic vistas, startling varieties of wildlife, incredibly lush farmlands, and the world’s greatest seafood, it’s also home to more than a dozen fantastic wineries on the Chesapeake Wine Trail.